 WAMS: Workload Allocations Management System

-Managing academics’ workload allocations is typically done through complex spreadsheets, simply because workload models are often managed at the School or Department level and evolve over time.
-Custom-built database applications are usually not flexible enough to manage more than one model, nor allow the models to change from year to year.
-WAMS offers flexible, web-enabled method to managed allocations regardless of the number, type, and scope of academic workload models used in the institution.
+Managing academics’ workload allocations is typically done through complex spreadsheets, with each School or Departments models evolving and diverging overtime.
+Custom-built database applications have not been flexible enough to manage more than one model, nor allow the models to change from year to year.

 WAMS Design Philosophy